 The castle is set on a landscaped axis, creating a great perspective stretching out toward the French gardens drawn by André Le Nôtre gardener of Versailles.

-The gardens of Dampierre in their actual framework are the desired composition in the 17th century.
-The spatial organisation around the castle with its symmetrical front part form the Courtyard of Honour.
+The gardens of Dampierre in their actual design are a call back of the composition of the 17th century.
+The symmetrical lawns in front of the castle adorn the main courtyard or “Cour d’Honneur”.

-On the other side, an impressive and triple rotation staircase opens to the centerline of the castle and leads to the gardens from the castle.
+On the other side of the building, an impressive triple rotation staircase leads to the gardens.

 A NEW PERSPECTIVE

-If you cross the road, at the front gate, you’ll see the hemicycle on the hillside forming a footbath dug in a semi-circle, bordered by a balustrade.
+In response to this new drawn perspective, Jules Hardouin Mansart built a new area across the road from the castle.
+There, he created a hemicycle on the hillside forming a footbath dug in a semi circle, bordered by a balustrade.
 Above, the hillside is cut in steps of lawn and belt of trees.
-On its top, the same axial perspective responding to the one curved in the park.
+On its top, the same axial perspective responds to the one designed in the park.

-In the 20th century a floral parc in the English style is created behind the pavilion of the island.
-A botanical collection made of bulbs, rhododendrons and camellias created spectacular effects on the river processed in meanders.
+In the 20th century, a floral parc in the English style was created behind the Island Pavilion.
+A botanical collections of bulbs, rhododendrons and camellias was planted, producing a spectacular effect.